 Leaf Credo are Leaf latest generation of digital camera backs and are also first new backs after Phase One purchased Leaf and which are not based on previous models.
+Still advertised as Mamiya Leaf Credo instead to be under Phase One name.
 Biggest changes are that the backs doesn’t use active cooling /fan/ but used passive cooling /Peltier element/.
 Leaf Credo digital backs also have better high-resolution iPhone-like touch screen which doesn’t support stylus usage.
 Backs start using Phase One OS which allows the much faster boot up which take less than one second, where previously it took up to 10 seconds on Aptus units which were based on Windows CE operating system.

 Slow boot time is one of biggest frustrations for Leaf digital backs owners.

 - Interface: Leaf Credo Digital backs support tethered connection both via USB 3.0 and Firmware 800 interfaces.
 10-meter firmware cables can be used and 3 meters USB 3.0 Cables.
 For USB cables with repeaters, it can be used 7.5 and 10-meter cables.
 Leaf Aptus-II digital backs don’t have USB ports and need special L-shaped firmware cables.

 - The battery of Leaf Credo Backs is an internal one, and they can be powered on only with fully charged battery.
 When used in tethered mode battery is charged with use of powered FW cables, but not when the USB cable is used.
 Leaf Aptus II digital backs use like previous models external battery which slide into a slot in the lower part of the back which allow the use of a double capacity battery, but remove the possibility of battery use during tethering.
 Therefore, Leaf Aptus II digital backs can be tethered only via powered FW cables.